sous-chefs/fail2ban/README.md

 ### Parameters
 fail2ban_jail accepts the following parameters:

-* filter - Name of the filter to be used by the jail to detect matches.
+- filter - Name of the filter to be used by the jail to detect matches.
-* logpath -  Path to the log file which is provided to the filter
+- logpath -  Path to the log file which is provided to the filter.
-* protocol - Protocol type [tcp, udp, all].
+- protocol - Protocol type [tcp, udp, all].
 TCP Default.
-* ports - An array of port(s) to watch.
+- ports - An array of port(s) to watch.
-* maxretry - Number of matches which triggers ban action.
+- maxretry - Number of matches which triggers ban action.
-* ignoreips - An array of IPs to ignore.
+- ignoreips - An array of IPs to ignore.

 Example: